Casa inteira

 BEDROOM: Japanese-Style Bedroom Suite (Downstairs): Sleeps 4 on Japanese floor mats, with tatami mat flooring.
 This room can be divided into two separate sleeping spaces.
 It's next to the 'engawa' sunroom, so you can enjoy a lovely golden sunrise.
 YES, this room has air conditioning.

-BATH & SHOWER ROOM: We now have both a bathtub and a shower available.
+BATH & SHOWER ROOM: We now have both a bathtub and a shower.
 We recently finished renovation of our cast-iron bathtub, which was a real adventure.
 Please enjoy!

-HEATING: For the winter, we have a mix of electric and kerosene heaters.
+HEATING: For the winter, we have a mix of modern electric and kerosene heat.
 In traditional Japanese style, we have a cozy 'kotatsu' heated table, 'hanten' house jackets, and slippers.
 For extra warmth, the bedding closet has more blankets than you could ever need.

 NOTE: Since we do NOT provide guest meals, we've curated a small "convenience store" cupboard with quick meals and snacks you can purchase.
 Snacks and drinks can also be purchased from our neighbor Rumi-san's corner market and vending machines.